BoldGrid/boldgrid-theme-framework/README.md

 ## Changelog ##

+### 1.1.8 ###
+* Bug Fix: Edit buttons no longer pull in color from themes.
+* Bug Fix: Typography in the editor is no longer prefixed with .mce-content-body.
+* Bug Fix: Removed php closing tag from category.config.php.

 ### 1.1.7 ###
 * Update: Added helper method for Inspirations category lookups.
 * Bug Fix: On theme activation set default color palette theme_mod.